inside.ewu.edu

 Pre-requisites: HUMR 427.

-This course provides the opportunity to gain broadly applicable Microsoft Office application skills most frequently used in the human resources management profession.
-In addition, utilizing HR-specific applications (e.g., ADP), this course provides a practical learning experience of different aspects of HR operations.
+Provides the opportunity to gain broadly applicable Microsoft Office application skills most frequently used in the human resources management profession.
+In addition, utilizing HR-specific applications (e.g., ADP), provides a practical learning experience of different aspects of HR operations.

 HUMR 426.
 EMPLOYMENT LAW AND LABOR RELATIONS.
 4 Credits.